OpenTranslationBible/open-bible/en-GB/39.Malachi/md/malachi-02.md

 Then you will know that I have sent you this command so that my covenant with Levi may continue,” says the Lord of Hosts.

 ## Malachi 2:5
-“My covenant with him was one of life and peace, and I gave them to him as an object of reverence; so he revered me and stood in awe of my name.
+“My covenant with him was one of life and peace, and I granted them to him as a sign of reverence; thus he revered me and stood in awe of my name.

 ## Malachi 2:6
 True instruction was in his mouth, and no injustice was found on his lips.
 He walked with me in peace and uprightness, and turned many from wrongdoing.